rbnmaia/stbxploit/README.md

 ## Getting Started

 This tool was developed to analyze and present the current vulnerabilities on Set-up-Boxes.
-The idea came from the producers of IoT Exploitation Framework - Routersploit.
 The concept is to unify in a tool all the known 0 days or other vulnerabilities ignored by brands/vendors.

+Inspired in IoT Exploitation Framework - Routersploit.

 ### Prerequisites